On the Optimality of Functional Sliced Inverse Regression: Introduction

 \textit{Functional sliced inverse regression} (FSIR) proposed by \cite{Ferre2003fsir} is one of the earliest functional SDR algorithms.
 They estimate the central space $\mathcal{S}_{Y\mid \boldsymbol{X}}$ under a \textit{multiple-index model}.
 The model is mathematically represented as

-where $f:\R^{d+1}\to \R$ is an unknown (non-parametric) link function, the predictor $\boldsymbol{X}$ and indices $\bbeta_{i}$'s are functions in $L^{2}[0,1]$ the separable Hilbert space of square-integrable curves on $[0,1]$, and ${\varepsilon}$ is a random noise independent of $\boldsymbol{X}$.
-Although the individual $\bbeta_{j}$'s are unidentifiable because of the non-uniqueness of the link function $f$, the space $\mathcal{S}_{Y\mid \boldsymbol{X}}:=\mbox{span}\{\bbeta_{1},\cdots,\bbeta_{d}\}$ is estimable.
+where $f:\R^{d+1}\to \R$ is an unknown (non-parametric) link function, the predictor $\boldsymbol{X}$ and indices $\bbeta_{i}$'s are functions in $L^{2}[0,1]$, the separable Hilbert space of square-integrable curves on $[0,1]$, and ${\varepsilon}$ is a random noise independent of $\boldsymbol{X}$.
+Although the individual $\bbeta_{j}$'s are unidentifiable because of the flexibility of the link function $f$, space $\mathcal{S}_{Y\mid \boldsymbol{X}}:=\mbox{span}\{\bbeta_{1},\cdots,\bbeta_{d}\}$ is estimable.
 Several key findings concerning FSIR have been established since its introduction. \cite{Ferre2003fsir} showed the consistency of the FSIR estimator under some technical assumptions.
-However, they did not establish the convergence rate as it was usually done in the multivariate SIR such as \cite{Hsing1992,Zhu1995}. \cite{Forzanicook2007note} found that the $\sqrt{n}$-consistency of the central space can not be achieved by the FSIR estimator unless some very restrictive conditions on the covariance operator of the predictor are imposed. \cite{lianfsdr2015} showed that the convergence rate of FSIR estimator for the discrete response $Y$ (i.e., $Y$ only takes finite values) is the same as the convergence rate of \textit{functional linear regression} in \citep{Hall2007mcflr}, but they did not provide a rigorous proof of the optimality of FSIR, which is deemed quite challenging.
-Recent developments in this field can be found in studies such as those by \cite{lian2014Sefsdr,Wanglain2020}.
-Yet, the advancements in FSIR so far are quite limited when contrasted with those in multivariate SIR.
+However, they did not establish a similar convergence rate for FSIR as those for the multivariate SIR obtained by \cite{Hsing1992} and \cite{Zhu1995}. \cite{Forzanicook2007note} found that the $\sqrt{n}$-consistency of the central space can not be achieved by the FSIR estimator unless some very restrictive conditions on the covariance operator of the predictor are imposed. \cite{yao2015effective} introduced the technique of functional cumulative slicing estimation (FCSE) for SDR, focusing on scenarios with sparse designs, and also obtained its convergence rate. \cite{lianfsdr2015} showed that the convergence rate of the FSIR estimator for a discrete response $Y$ is the same as that for \textit{functional linear regression} in \citep{Hall2007mcflr}, but they did not provide a rigorous proof of the optimality of FSIR, which is deemed quite challenging.
+Recent developments in this field can be found in \cite{lian2014Sefsdr,Wanglain2020,tian2023functional}.